 Mahāsarasvatyai Namo Namah—Salutations to Mahasarasvati!

-The depcition of Mahasarasvati is by the Indiana Artist Raja Ravi Varma, and was made in 1896.
+The depcition of Mahasarasvati is by the Indian Artist Raja Ravi Varma, and was made in 1896.